-$$\frac{\operatorname{\mathsf{popsd}}\left(\{x\}\right)}{\sqrt{k}}$$ for the mean of the sample - that is, the mean of the data we actually see; this is consistent with our old notation, but there's a little reindexing to keep track of the fact we don't see all of the population.
-Similarly, I will write std ({x}) = $$\sqrt{\frac{\sum{i \in \text{sample}} (x_i - \text{mean} (\{x_i\}))^2}{k}}$$ for the sample standard deviation.
+Notice we cannot state the standard error of our estimate exactly, because we do not know popsd ($\{x\}$).
+But we could make a good estimate of popsd ($\{x\}$), by computing the standard deviation of the examples that we have.
+It is now helpful to have some notation for the particular sample we have.
+I will write $\sum{i \in \text{sample}}$ for a sum over the sample items, and we will use for the mean of the sample - that is, the mean of the data we actually see; this is consistent with our old notation, but there's a little reindexing to keep track of the fact we don't see all of the population.
+Similarly, I will write for the sample standard deviation.
 Again, this is the standard deviation of the data we actually see; and again, this is consistent with our old notation, again with a little reindexing to keep track of the fact we don't see all of the population.
 We could estimate